 - Did you experience legal issues while intoxicated?

 - Have you had to drink more or more often to feel the desired effects of alcohol?

-Although these may not be the conclusion to if you are suffering from alcoholism or not, it will give you a general idea of the symptoms associated with the overconsumption of alcohol.
-Also, asking another individual who may be dealing with dependence or addiction to alcoholism can be the deciding factor in getting the person help before they sufferconsequences of long-term alcohol use.
+Although these may not be the conclusion if you are struggling with alcoholism or not, it will give you a general idea of the symptoms associated with the overconsumption of alcohol.
+Also, asking another individual who may be dealing with dependence or addiction to alcoholism can be the deciding factor in getting the person help before they succumb to the consequences of long-term alcohol use.

 - Mood swings

 - Irrational thinking

 - Delirium tremens